 Content of the standard

-In the style of a ‘sector specific’ application, the standard will identify any PIMS-related differences to (generally interpretations and elaborations on) the ISO27k standards clause-by-clause.
+In the style of a ‘sector specific’ variant, the ~70 page standard elaborates on the PIMS-related differences to the 27001 and 27002 standards clause-by-clause.

-Currently at 2nd CD stage.
-May be published towards the end of 2018, more likely in 2019.
+Currently at DIS stage.
+Due to be published at the end of 2019.